mongodb/docs/source/core/replication.rst

 center or runs on a different hardware platform.
 See: ":ref:`node priority <replica-set-node-priority>`" for more information.

-Replica sets can also include a number of node-types beyond the primary node and secondary nodes.
-These node types are, briefly:
+Replica sets can also include a number of node configurations on-top of primary and secondary types.
+These node configurations, briefly:

-- :ref:`low priority <replica-set-low-priority-nodes>` nodes have
+- :ref:`secondary-only <replica-set-secondary-only-nodes>` nodes have
   their "priority" set to a low value or 0 to make it difficult or impossible for the replica set to elect them as primary nodes.